- What is Zecuity? How does it work (mechanism of action)?

 - It is not known if this drug is excreted in breast milk following transdermal administration.
 Due to the lack of safety data, use in nursing mothers should be avoided if possible.

-What else should I know about Zecuity?
+What else should you know about Zecuity?

 What preparations of Zecuity are available?